Parameter estimation for cellular automata: Parameter estimation method

 \subsubsection{Choice of characteristics}

-The algorithm of \cite{KazarnikovH22} employs several norms to characterize the distance between two patterns in the situation of continuous-valued images.
-As the present setting is discrete, with binary-valued patterns, we use the $L^1$-norm, i.e. we define the distance function $\rho(\bm{s},\bm{\hat s}) = \| \bm{s}^+ - \bm{s}^-\|_{L^1}$ between two patterns $\bm{s}^+,\bm{s}^-$.
+The algorithm of \cite{KazarnikovH22} employs several norms to characterize the distance between two patterns in continuous-valued images.
+As the present setting is discrete, with binary-valued patterns, we use the $L^1$-norm, i.e., we define the distance function $\rho(\bm{s}^+,\bm{s}^-) = \| \bm{s}^+ - \bm{s}^-\|_{L^1}$ between two patterns $\bm{s}^+,\bm{s}^-$.

+However, various other candidates for characteristics are reasonable for the discrete CA patterns.
+Here, we use the particle size distribution (PSD) and the average particle size (APS), which are frequently considered in soil science~\cite{RuppGMPRRT19}.
+For the former case, let us consider a vector containing the sizes of all agglomerates $\boldsymbol \mu(\textup{ag})$.

-However, for the discrete CA patterns, various other candidates for a characteristics are reasonable.
-Here, exemplary, we use the particle size distribution or the average particle size.
-The average particle size is the mean of the particle size distribution, i.e. it is defined as the arithmetic average of the sizes of all particles, i.e. single cells and agglomerates.
-As our approach is based on the statistical distribution of the CDF functions of scalar data, we can also employ the particle size distribution directly, by forming the empirical CDF of it.
+Let us consider the first two patterns in the example of Figure~\ref{FIG:move}.
+The PSD for the left figure (pattern $s^+$) reads $(1,1,1,4,4)$ as three single cells and two aggregates of size four are present.
+In the middle figure (pattern $s^-$), two single cells and one agglomerate of size 9 are present, i.e., the PSD reads $(1,1,9)$.
+The average particle size is the mean of the particle size distribution, i.e., it is defined as the arithmetic average of the sizes of all particles, i.e., single cells and agglomerates.
+In our example this leads to APS$(s^+)=2.2$ and APS$(s^-)=3.67$, respectively.
+The distance function is given by

+As our approach is based on the statistical distribution of the CDF functions of scalar data, we can also employ the particle size distribution directly by forming its empirical CDF.
 Although the particle size distribution could be computed for each pattern separately, we compute the particle size distributions of all pairwise combinations of patterns.
+In this case, the ``distance'' is the concatenated vector,

-This has the advantage of producing more eCDF vectors, which stabilizes the numerical estimation of the mean and covariance of the likelihood.
+and the indicator function in \eqref{eq:eCDF} must be replaced by a counting function.
+The concatenation of the pattern from our example leads to $(1,1,1,4,4,1,1,9)$.
+For the choice of $R=2$, the evaluation of $\rho$, for instance, leads to 5 counts.
+This has the advantage of producing more eCDF vectors, stabilizing the numerical estimation of the mean and covariance of the likelihood.